Table of Contents

 An overview of identified security issues in DynamicWeb products

 This page provides an overview of identified security issues in DynamicWeb products.
-Each report describes the nature of the vulnerability in broad terms, its potential impact, and the recommended remediation.
-To help customers prioritize, every report includes a CVSS v3.1 score with both a technical breakdown and an executive summary.
-For security reasons, detailed technical information on how to exploit the vulnerabilities is not published here, but can be obtained by contacting DynamicWeb directly.
-Reports are published transparently to ensure partners and customers have the necessary information to assess risks, apply updates, and stay compliant with relevant security and data protection requirements.
+Each report includes a summary of the issue, the affected products, the potential impact, and the recommended remediation.
+To help customers prioritize, every report also includes a CVSS v3.1 score with both a technical breakdown and a short executive summary.

 For more information on how we handle security fixes, please see our Security Bug Fixing Policy.